SirWaffle/Hallucinator/README.md

 git clone "https://github.com/SirWaffle/taming-transformers.git"
 ```

+Notes:
+- It is not neccessary to use my forks of CLIP or taming-transformers, i only have those to control what changes filter to my project
+- If you want to mess with mixed precision mode for memory savings, you will need my fork of taming-transformers
-Note: In my development environment both CLIP and taming-transformers are present in the local directory, and so aren't present in the `requirements.txt` or `vqgan.yml` files.
+- In my development environment taming-transformers is present in the local directory, and so aren't present in the `requirements.txt` or `vqgan.yml` files.
+- In my environment, CLIP sits alongside my project directory, but i use it from source, not install

 As an alternative, you can also pip install taming-transformers and CLIP.